jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

     AssertionError: {'key1': 'value1'} != {'key': 'value'}

-* I change the value in the second assertEqual_ to match
+* I change the value in the second :ref:`assertEqual method<another way to test if two things are Equal>` to match

   .. code-block:: python
     :lineno-start: 174